tangent-opensource/hdBlackbird/README.md

-# HdCycles
+# HdBlackbird

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE.txt)

-A USD/Hydra RenderDelegate plugin that adds support for the Cycles renderer (Blender's physically based path tracer) to any client.
+A USD/Hydra RenderDelegate plugin that adds support for the Blackbird renderer (based on Blender's Cycles path tracer) to any client.

-Its goal is to render a one-to-one representation of a USD scene with Cycles.
+Its goal is to render a one-to-one representation of a USD scene with Blackbird.

 This requires three components:
-* hdCycles (Cycles Hydra Delegate)
+* hdCycles (Blackbird Hydra Delegate)
-* ndrCycles (Cycles Node Definition Registry)
+* ndrCycles (Blackbird Node Definition Registry)
-* usdCycles (Cycles USD Schema)
+* usdCycles (Blackbird USD Schema)

-The first two of which are implemented in this repository.

 ## Building

 ### Requirements

-* Cycles standalone libraries and headers [Source](https://git.blender.org/gitweb/gitweb.cgi/cycles.git)
+* coreBlackbird standalone libraries and headers [Source](https://github.com/tangent-opensource/coreBlackbird)
 * USD 19.xx+
   * Most of the USD requirements need to be available (OpenSubdiv, PNG, OpenImageIO, OpenVDB ...)

 ### Linux

-Make sure to build cycles with `-DCMAKE_POSITION_INDEPENDENT_CODE=ON`
+Make sure to build coreBlackbird with `-DCMAKE_POSITION_INDEPENDENT_CODE=ON`

 ```shell
 mkdir build